natenichols/constexpr-typeinfo-less/paper.md

 As of C++23, `std::type_info` provides a stable but _unspecified_ and non-`constexpr` order on types.

-This paper explores a standardized ordering of types in C++.
+This paper explores a standardized, constexpr ordering of types in C++.

 This paper is split into two parts: